MUTHAKABRIAN/akan-names/README.md

 ##### Requirements

-JSFiddle or JavaScript Console
+JsFiddle or JavaScript Console

 ##### Setup Instructions and Installation

-- Clone this repository to a location in your file system. `git clone https://github.com/YomZsamora/Akan-Names.git`
+- Clone this repository to a location in your file system. `git clone 'https://github.com/MUTHAKABRIAN/akan-names''
 - Open terminal command line then navigate to the root folder of the application. `cd "AKAN"
 - Open `index.html` on your Browser.